shoshievass/reopenmappingproject/README.md

 Folder for R code

 #### 0_run_all.R
-Master run all scripts.
-Sets up directories, loads functions and runs the entire process.
+Set up directories, load functions, and run the entire process.

 #### 1_config.R
-Key files that users need to make changes corresponding to the specific run.
+Users need to make changes here for the specific run.
 This script includes some hardcodes for policies, locations, etc. It also arranges SEIR disease parameters.

 It includes the following key sections:

 a. input file names
-specify file names of input data and parameters, and intermediate output
+Specify file names of input data and parameters, and intermediate outputs

 b. policy and locations
 Specify policies and MSAs to run.